SticsRPacks/SticsRFiles/tests/Notes_SticsRFiles_tests_and_functions_to_be_fixed.md

   * not returning the same object either giving no param names as input nor giving a names vector ?
   * the function should give results for multiple parameters names!
   * is it possible to make compatible the reading of the content of the tec file whatever the version is (at the moment 9.2 (list filling is hard coded) vs 10.0?
-* how to generalize tests to make them passing over stics versions knowing that variables, parameters and values may change over versions.
+* how to generalize tests to make them passing over STICS versions knowing that variables, parameters and values may change over versions.
 Not only a question of functions defects.

 ## <u>test-force_param_values.R</u>: TO FIX
   * tests :